What is the effect of inheritance tax on life insurance?

 Do you pay inheritance tax on life insurance?

-If the policy is written in trust, life insurance disbursements are usually exempt from IHT.
+Whether you pay inheritance tax on a life insurance payout depends on how the policy is set up.
+If the policy is written in trust, life insurance payouts are usually exempt from IHT.

 This means the proceeds do not form part of the deceased's estate and are directed to specific beneficiaries of the trust.